tim-taylor/evobee/docs/evobee-odd.md

 ### Environment

 In an EvoBee simulation,  plants, flowers and pollinators exist in a 2D continuous-space environment.
 The initial distribution of plants is defined by the `PlantTypeDistribution` section of the configuration file, and the initial distribution of pollinators is defined by the `Hives` section of the configuration file.
 It is possible to specify one or more areas of the environment as refuges for particular plant species.
 This is done in the `PlantTypeDistribution` section of the configuration file.
 Only plants of one specified species can grow in a refuge area.
-If during the reproduction phase of the simulation (see Process overview and scheduling) a seed from a different species lands in the refuge, it has a reduced chance of survival (as defined by the refuge-alien-inflow-prob paramater in the configuris removed from the simulation.
-An equivalent column on the right edge of the environment acts as a refuge for species Y. Plants of either species can occupy the central remaining 120 x 200 pdu region.
-Following Waser’s approach, we have incorporated these refuges to promote the possibility of the stable coexistence of two plant species (see Waser’s experiment (4), Effects of Refugia).
-In Waser’s experiments, these refuges  lead to a slight increase in the mean duration for which the environment supported the coexistence of the two species before one went to fixation.
+If during the reproduction phase of the simulation (see [Process overview and scheduling](#process-overview-and-scheduling)) a seed from a different species lands in the refuge, it has a reduced chance of survival (as defined by the `refuge-alien-inflow-prob` parameter in the configuration file).

 ## Process overview and scheduling